Verify Your Tenant Applicant’s Income The Right Way

-The Closing Docs takes a much more modern approach to verifying a tenant’s income.
-We provide objective, instant income verification, using a new technique that calculates your applicant’s annual and monthly net income using verified bank data.
+The Closing Docs delivers a modern, automated approach to verifying a prospect’s income.
+We provide objective, automated income verification, using a new technique that locates, aggregates and reports the bank-verified annual and monthly net income of your candidates.

-Instant income verification works by reading the applicant’s bank statements online and then analyzing the applicant’s income history to confirm reliable sources of income exist.
+Automated income verification analyzes up to 12 months of the applicant’s net income history to confirm whether reliable sources of income exist.

-By connecting the applicant’s bank with The Closing Docs, we are able to aggregate the applicant’s bank statement data directly from their bank, ensuring the applicant’s income data is accurate, trustworthy, and hasn’t been fabricated in any way.
+The Closing Docs locates, aggregates, and reports the applicant’s income data directly from their bank, ensuring their income data is accurate, trustworthy, and hasn’t been fabricated in any way.

-Once an applicant’s income history is collected, the income transactions info is organized into an easy to understand report that includes a recommendation whether to proceed.
-This report highlights several important metrics to illustrate your applicant’s capacity to pay rent over the long haul:
+Once an applicant’s income history is collected, the data is organized into an easy-to-understand report illustrating your applicant’s capacity to pay rent over the long haul.

 Along with providing an applicant’s annual and monthly net income, the report considers further details regarding how these figures were calculated.
 There are two main portions of this details section:

-Recurring Deposits are income deposits that have been consistent over time.
-An employee on payroll, for instance, will have a consistent history of income deposits every week/two weeks.
-This income stream would fall under the Recurring Deposits category in the report.
+Recurring Deposits: Net income deposits that have been consistent over time.
+An employee on payroll, for instance, will have a consistent history of income deposits.
+This net income stream would fall under the Recurring Deposits category in the report.